 Before you can request a CAS you will need to make your tuition fee payment and prepare your CAS application documents in PDF format for upload.
-You need to do this do this before entering the "My immigration information" in the Applicant Portal.
+You need to do this do this before entering the "my immigration information" in the Applicant Portal.

 You will be asked for your deposit payment information (and to upload a scanned receipt) as part of your CAS request.
-For most students this will be 50% of the course fee (for postgraduates), 50% of your first year course fee (for undergraduates) or 100% of the course fee English Language courses or other one-semester courses.
+For most students this will be: 50% of the course fee (for postgraduates), 50% of your first year course fee (for undergraduates) or 100% of the course fee for English Language courses or other one-semester courses.

 Making your tuition fee payment

 There are several methods of payment available to you.
 Please read our important payment information on ways to pay in order to choose your payment method and read associated information.
-Sponsored students or scholarship winners should also read this information to confirm the information needed to waive the deposit requirement, and to confirm your sponsorship in your CAS request.
-If you have not already, please make your deposit payment.
+Sponsored students or scholarship winners should also read this information to confirm the information needed to waive the deposit requirement and to confirm your sponsorship in your CAS request.
+If you have not done so already, please make your deposit payment.

 Prepare your documents

-Once you have made your tuition fee payment, you should prepare all of your documents for upload to your record.
+Once you have made your tuition fee payment you should prepare all of your documents for upload to your record.
 You will need a PDF copy of the following documents:

 - your payment information payment/sponsorship evidence (payment receipt(s)/official sponsorship letter)